jhap1982/giveituruguay/2017/2017-10-10 - Palacio de los Deportes, Mexico City, Mexico/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-Factory of Faith
+7. Factory of Faith
-Blood Sugar Sex Magik
+8. Blood Sugar Sex Magik
-Show of Strength tease
+9. Show of Strength tease
-Go Robot
+10. Go Robot
-Californication
+11. Californication
-What Is Soul? jam
+12. What Is Soul? jam
-Tell Me Baby
+13. Tell Me Baby
-Encore
+14. Encore
-Higher Ground
+15. Higher Ground
-Under the Bridge
+16. Under the Bridge
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Hands on the Wheel part of JOSH
+18. Hands on the Wheel part of JOSH
-Goodbye Angels
+19. Goodbye Angels
-Give It Away
+20. Give It Away

 ## Notes